What Every First-Time Buyer Should Know Before They Start

 Median: $361,000

 Schools rated A+ on Niche.com.
-The town just finished building four brand new elementary schools.
-That gap won't stay this wide forever.
-This is where a lot of buyers land once they start comparing options.
+Strong town services and steady investment, still priced in the sweet-spot tier.
+That gap won't stay this wide forever — this is where a lot of buyers land once they start comparing options.

 Explore South Windsor →